bartlomiejmucha/Quantus/README.md

 Nuget package is available: https://www.nuget.org/packages/Quantus

-## Roadmap
+## Sitecore Implementation

-This is intial version of the library.
-There are plans to:
+There is [Quantus.Sitecore](https://github.com/bartlomiejmucha/Quantus.Sitecore) library that provides basic integration of Quantus library for Sitecore.

-* Add all languages,
+## What Next

-* Add ordinal numbering support.
+The aim is to implement providers for all languages and add a support for ordinal numbering.